open-telemetry/opentelemetry-java/CONTRIBUTING.md

 ### Build failures

-Transient CI failures happen on a build matrix this size.
+Transient CI failures happen on a build matrix of a size this project uses.
 A red check does not, by itself, affect how your PR is reviewed.

 * Failing across all Java versions and operating systems: likely a real issue in the change,